postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 - We should use Kubernetes, which is designed for scalability and reliability.
 - Autoscaling should be enabled.
 - Appropriate performance and health checks should be implemented.
+- Unit and integration tests should be implemented and run as part of the CI/CD pipeline to ensure that the system is reliable.
+Tests should include a representative spread of data and contexts.
+- N.B.
+When testing, we should always test the functionality not the implementation, such that a later refactoring does not significantly mutate the expected behaviour of the existing tests.

 ## Risks and Mitigations